Game Plan For The Week - Cramer's Mad Money (7/24/17)

 United Continental (NYSE:UAL): Lower fuel prices will boost earnings.

-Momo (NASDAQ:MOMO): It's speculative..
+Momo (NASDAQ:MOMO): It's speculative.

 ::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::